About

 What is Sjögren’s?

 Sjögren’s can occur at any age, but it is usually diagnosed between the ages of 40 to 60.
 Women are much more likely than men to develop the disease.
-Sjögren’s can occur on its own or can co-occur with other auto-immune conditions, such as rheumatoid arthritis, lupus, or thyroid disease.
+Sjögren’s can occur on its own or along with other autoimmune conditions, such as rheumatoid arthritis, lupus, or thyroid disease.

 Sjögren’s is a chronic and debilitating disease with no known cure, so current treatments focus on relieving symptoms and limiting complications.
 Despite being a common condition, there is limited awareness of the widespread nature and seriousness of Sjögren’s amongst healthcare professionals and the public.
 This can lead to difficult diagnostic processes, ineffective treatments and insufficient support.